bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 ```

 There is no reason I can see to write a test for the `hash` function.
 Before importing the `bcrypt` library I should have done due diligence and made sure that the maintainers of that codebase have written good tests.
 Once I'm confident that they had done so, I don't need to redundantly test all the exported functions.

+## So what do I do, just not test my database layer?

+Nope, I think you absolutely should test your database layer, I just don't think you should be using *mocks*.
+Where possible, I think it makes a ton of sense to write automated tests for your database logic.
+The way that you implement the tests will probably depend quite a bit on your tech stack, but let me give you an example of something I'd be happy to see.

+You could write an test script that spins up a *very real* instance of your database within a docker container, and executes *your exact queries* in a series of tests.
+Maybe it:

+1. Creates the db schema
+2. Inserts a bunch of records
+3. Checks that the insertions worked
+4. Updates some of the records
+5. Makes sure the updates performed as expected
+6. Deletes some stuff
+7. Makes sure stuff got deleted
+8. Tears down the database

+When done this way, you're always testing code that actually gets deployed to production.
+Again, the biggest problem with mocking is that there are logical paths that your code takes that never see the real-world.

 If you have any questions or comments about the article be sure to contact me on social and let me know.